 Learning network

-BLC is opening its new South Devon Bioregional Summer School in July where participants will experience the full spectrum of how to work bioregionally, with South Devon as our classroom and local and international tutors sharing their work and practice.
+BLC will be launching South Devon Bioregional Summer School next summer for participants to experience the full spectrum of how to work bioregionally, with South Devon as our classroom and local and international tutors sharing their work and practice.
 The Summer School is linked to a 'Bioregioning in Practice' Webinar Series hosted by Gaia Education and designed by the Bioregional Learning Alliance (of which BLC is a founding member).

 Lighting a beacon on the Exe.
 Credit: Radio Exe / Lord Mayor of Exeter